 INEL 5505.
 LINEAR SYSTEM ANALYSIS (II).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: INEL 4505.
+Prerequisite: INEL 4505 or authorization of the Director of the Department.

 Linear spaces and matrices; state variables representations for linear continuous and discrete systems; the Z-transform and its application; controllability and observability; state estimators; stability.